This post may contain affiliate links, please see our Privacy Policy for details.

 Other delicious Italian-inspired recipes

-3 and ½ cups (800 g) of homemade or store-bought tomato passata (alternatively you can use tomato pulp)
+- 3 ½ cups (800 g) homemade or store-bought tomato passata (alternatively you can use tomato pulp)

-4 slices of stale bread, about 0,4 inch (1 cm) thick (or toasted bread if you don’t have stale bread on hand)
+- 4 slices stale bread about 0.4 inch (1 cm) thick (or toasted bread if you don’t have stale bread on hand)

 If you don’t have stale bread, toast fresh bread